 Do not attempt to purchase Paris RER tickets from yellow ticket machines which only sell/exchange TGV train tickets:

-Paris RER travel passes are subject to fare zones, 1 through 5, which determine the price of the multi-use pass or ticket.
-The above transit fares are valid for travel not only on the RER, but also on the Metro and Buses within the fare zone you have purchased.
+Paris RER travel passes (known as Pass Navigo) are subject to fare zones, split into either an all zone pass (the default which includes zones 1 through 5) or sub-zone passes excluding central Paris (zones 2-5, 3-5, 4-5), which determine the price of the multi-use pass or ticket.
+The above transit passes are valid for travel not only on RER trains, but also on the Paris Metro and Paris Buses, Trams & Transilien trains within the fare zone you have purchased.

 The Ticket Mobilis day ticket looks like this:

-The Carte Paris Visite consists of a black folding card and a coupon like ticket which looks like this:
+The Paris Visite ticket is a coupon like ticket which looks like this:

-Paris RER week passes are known as Passe Navigo Découverte (a physical card) that must be purchased along with a week long “subscription”, known as Carte Orange Navigo Semaine, which provides unlimited travel within certain zones (1-2 up to 1-5 zones of validity).
+Paris RER week passes are known as Passe Navigo Découverte (a physical card) that must be purchased along with a week long “subscription”, known as Carte Orange Navigo Semaine, which provides unlimited travel within certain zones (all 1-5 zones of validity or sub-zones excluding central Paris, such as zones 2 to 5, 3 to 5, 4 to 5).
 The physical Passe Navigo card itself costs 5€.
 Navigo Semaine subscriptions are priced as follows:

 This week pass system works strictly from Monday start of service, till Sunday end of service, not an arbitrary seven day period.
-If you arrive in Paris on Thursday, you will not even be able to purchase a Carte Orange week subscription.
+If you arrive in Paris on Thursday, you have until midnight to purchase a Navigo week subscription.
 Starting on Friday, passes for the following week (valid starting Monday morning) will be on sale.

 The Passe Navigo Découverte radio frequency (RF) card is roughly the size of a credit card and has no identifying information on it:

 The paper identification card has a sticky plastic fold-over sheet which holds your photo in place.
-You must already have a photo with you when purchasing the Passe Navigo Découverte at Metro or RER ticket windows.
-The photo can be black & white or colour, professionally done or home printed or even photo copied and reduced from a driver’s license and trimmed to the required 3cm x 2.5cm size.
+You must already have a photo with you when purchasing the Navigo Découverte card at Metro or RER ticket windows.
+The photo can be black & white or color, professionally done or home printed or even photo copied and reduced from a driver’s license and trimmed to the required 3cm x 2.5cm size.
 Automated, coin operated photo booths can often be found in larger Metro, RER and train stations within Paris, charging roughly 5€ for 4 photos.
-Paris transit authority workers often have scissors handy for trimming your photo for use on the Passe Navigo.
+Paris transit authority workers often have scissors handy for trimming your photo for use on the Navigo card.